betaglot/plantabeta/docs/dev/Contribute.md

 To help you navigate it all, your first port of call should be the Plantbeta Developer’s Guide.
 It’s a super important resource that all contributors and core developers rely on since it covers everything from how to assess a potential contribution.

 If you want to contribute documentation, then it’ll be very helpful to learn how to use [this markup language](https://www.markdownguide.org/cheat-sheet/).

 Although you don’t need to have experience with the Python programming language to contribute to Plantbeta, it can open up some new ways of contributing.
 Here are some resources you can check out to learn more:

 -

-To get a feel for how the interpersonal aspects of contributing to Plantbeta work, you can also check out [Brett Canon’s ](https://ca.linkedin.com/in/drbrettcannon)PyCascades talk [Setting Expectations for Open Source Participation](https://www.youtube.com/watch?v=-Nk-8fSJM6I).
+To get a feel for how the interpersonal aspects of contributing to Plantbeta work, you can also check out [Brett Canon’s](https://ca.linkedin.com/in/drbrettcannon)PyCascades talk [Setting Expectations for Open Source Participation](https://www.youtube.com/watch?v=-Nk-8fSJM6I).
 It’s about setting reasonable expectations of each other so we can make open source pleasant for everyone involved.

 ## How to Pick Your First Issue